JB11115/lgimapy/README.md

 pip install -e .
 ```
 \* Note that `pip install` may fail if behind proxy or firewall.
 Set up
-`bashrc` shell alias as shown below and replace with `pipinstall` to get
+`.bashrc` shell aliases as shown below and replace with `pipinstall` to get
 around this issue.

 #### Other Requirements